 Overall, most simple changes allow you to make your bathroom handicap accessible for around $1,500, although some projects may total out to less than $1,000.
 On the other end of the spectrum, adding multiple handicap features or making prominent changes can bring your final cost much closer to $9,000, and some of the most expensive projects can pass $20,000 after the fact.
 On average, most people spend around $4,000 on handicap accessible changes in a bathroom renovation.

-You may want to consider multiple features into your final design, and its own benefits accompany every option.
+You may want to consider multiple features in your final design, and its own benefits accompany every option.
 Some of these fixtures include: